justint42/Employee-Database-Analysis/README.md

 ## Purpose

-"Pewlett Hackard" is a large company boasting several thousand employees and it's been around for a long time.
-As babt boomers begin to retire at a rapid rate Pewlett Hackard is looking toward the future in two ways.
+"Pewlett Hackard" is a large company boasting several thousand employees.
+As baby boomers begin to retire at a rapid rate Pewlett Hackard is looking toward the future in two ways.
 First, it's offering a retirement package for those that meet certain criteria.
 Second, it's starting to think about which positions need to be filled in the near future.
 The number of upcoming retirements will leave thousands of job openings.

 What would happen to a company if they didn't look ahead and prepare for this many vacancies?
 It probably woudn't be pretty.
 My task is to perform employee research.